 We planted 3.5 grams of whole cilantro seeds and 3.5 grams of split cilantro seeds into separate Home Microgreens Trays.
 Click on any picture to enlarge the photo.

 Soaked, sanitized, and pre-germinated cilantro seeds.
 Split Cilantro Seeds on the left and Whole Cilantro Seeds on the right.

 Soaked and pre-germinated Cilantro Seeds on Home Microgreens Trays.
 Whole Cilantro Seeds on the left; Split Cilantro Seeds on the right.
 You can see the split seeds have progressed further than the whole.

 The cilantro seeds have been soaked, sanitized with hydrogen peroxide, and pre-germinated for 3-days before planting.

-If you read my article Growing Cilantro From Seed - to Soak or Not to Soak the Seed, you know that the results were not conclusive to which method is better.
-So my recommendation is to not soak the seed as it's just a wasted step.
+If you read my article Growing Cilantro From Seed – to Soak or Not to Soak the Seed, you know the results were not conclusive as to which method is better.
+So I recommend not to soak the seed as it’s just a wasted step.

 So Why Did We Soak & Sanitize The Seed?

 We soaked and sanitized the seeds for two reasons.

 First, our experience shows that rough-coated seeds like cilantro, sunflowers, beets, Swiss chard, etc., often grow fungus more readily than smoother-husked seeds.

 Obviously, the grooves and such do a better job of either holding the fungus spores or holding more water, creating a better environment for the fungus to grow.